 Breast milk is the only food the child needs for the first 6 months of his/her life, and once foods are introduced, it is encouraged to continue breastfeeding until the child is at least 12 months.
 It is rare that a child needs solids before six months and the earliest recommendation is four months.
 Introducing solid foods too early can lead to discomfort and an increased risk of obesity within the child.
 When introducing foods, start with an iron-fortified cereal, preferably rice since it is less likely to be an allergen.
 Introduce new foods one at a time while paying close attention to any allergic reactions.

-Breast milk is the only food the child needs for the first 6 months of his/her life, and once foods are introduced, it is encouraged to continue breastfeeding until the child is at least 12 months.
+Breast milk is the only food the child needs for the first 6 months of his/her life.
+Once foods are introduced, it is encouraged to continue breastfeeding until the child is at least 12 months.

 When the child is about 6-8 months begin with feeding him/her green vegetables first, then introduce fruits, whole grains and proteins.
-Many doctors recommend introducing meats early for zinc, but I would encourage you to consider non-meat protein options, at least for the first year.
+When it comes to infant nutrition many doctors recommend introducing meats early for zinc.
+However, I would encourage you to consider non-meat protein options, at least for the first year.
 Research continues to show that plant based diets result in better health and limiting animal products can decrease the risk of several chronic conditions later on in the life of the child.

 Breastfeeding has benefits that last a lifetime and feeding your child a plant based diet while limiting his/her intake of processed foods can set the stage for how they may eat as an adult.
 Infants, especially in the first year, don’t really need juice, candy or fried foods.
 Be a healthy example, and know that you play a huge role in the health and future eating habits of your child.

-Michelle Maxwell, MS, RD received her B.S. and M.S. in Nutrition and Food Science from Florida State University.
+Michelle Maxwell is a Registered Dietitian and Certified Diabetes Care and Education Specialist.
+She received her B.S. in Dietetics and M.S. in Nutrition and Food Science from The Florida State University.